Objective

 Amtrak and the City of Mobile are finalizing the details for the station platform and layover track which is the final piece of infrastructure needed before the train can operate.

-In March 2024, the FRA awarded the Southern Rail Commission $400,000 from the Interstate Rail Compacts (IRC) grant program to support administrative capacity, operations, and initiatives to expand passenger rail operations across the South.
+In March 2024, the FRA awarded the Southern Rail Commission $400,000 from the Interstate Rail Compacts (IRC) grant program to support administrative capacity, operations, and initiatives to promote passenger rail operations across the South.

 On Aug.
 6, 2024, the Mobile City Council unanimously voted to approve the funding and land use agreements with Amtrak that allowed the construction of the train platform and planning for the launch of service to finally move forward.